-A list, maintained by each mobile node, recording information for each Binding Update sent by this mobile node, for which the Lifetime sent in that Binding Update has not yet expired.
+A list, maintained by each mobile node, recording information for each Binding Update sent by this mobile node, for which the

+Lifetime sent in that Binding Update has not yet expired.
 The Binding Update List includes all bindings sent by the mobile node: those to correspondent nodes, those to the mobile node's home agent, and those to a home agent on the link on which the mobile node's previous care-of address is located.
 However, for multiple Binding Updates sent to the same destination address, the Binding Update List contains only the most recent Binding Update (i.e., with the greatest Sequence Number value) sent to that destination.
 The Binding Update List MAY be implemented in any manner consistent with the external behavior described in this document.
 Each Binding Update List entry conceptually contains the following fields:

 - The IP address of the node to which a Binding Update was sent.
-This node might still have a Binding Cache entry created or updated from this Binding Update, if the Binding Update was successfully received by that node (e.g., not lost by the network) and if that node has not deleted the entry before its expiration (e.g., to reclaim space in its Binding Cache for other entries).

-- The home address for which that Binding Update was sent.
-This will be one of the following: - the mobile node's home addresses for typical Binding Updates (Sections 10.6 and 10.8), or - the mobile node's previous care-of address for Binding Updates sent to establish forwarding from the mobile node's previous care-of address by a home agent from this previous care-of address (Section 10.9). - The care-of address sent in that Binding Update.
+That node might still have a Binding Cache entry created or updated from this Binding Update, if the Binding Update was successfully received by that node (e.g., not lost by the network) and if that node has not deleted the entry before its expiration (e.g., to reclaim space in its Binding Cache for other entries). - The home address for which that Binding Update was sent.
+This will be one of the following: - the mobile node's home addresses for typical Binding Updates (Sections 10.7 and 10.9), or - the mobile node's previous care-of address for Binding Updates sent to establish forwarding from the mobile node's previous care-of address by a home agent from this previous care-of address (Section 10.10). - The care-of address sent in that Binding Update.
 This value is necessary for the mobile node to determine if it has sent a Binding Update giving its new care-of address to this destination after changing its care-of address. - The initial value of the Lifetime field sent in that Binding Update. - The remaining lifetime of that binding.
 This lifetime is initialized from the Lifetime value sent in the Binding Update and is decremented until it reaches zero, at which time this entry MUST be deleted from the Binding Update List. - The maximum value of the Sequence Number field sent in previous Binding Updates to this destination.
-The Sequence Number field is 16 bits long, and all comparisons between Sequence Number values MUST be performed modulo 216.
-For example, using an implementation in the C programming language, a Sequence Number value A is greater than another Sequence Number value B if ((short)((a) - (b)) > 0), if a "short" data type is a 16-bit signed integer. - The time at which a Binding Update was last sent to this destination, as needed to implement the rate limiting restriction for sending Binding Updates. - The state of any retransmissions needed for this Binding Update, if the Acknowledge (A) bit was set in this Binding Update.
-This state includes the time remaining until the next retransmission attempt for the Binding Update, and the current state of the exponential back-off mechanism for retransmissions. - A flag that, when set, indicates that future Binding Updates should not be sent to this destination.
-The mobile node sets this flag in the Binding Update List entry when it receives an ICMP Parameter Problem, Code 2, error message in response to a Binding Update sent to that destination, as described in Section 10.14.
+The Sequence Number field is 8 bits long, and all comparisons between language, a Sequence Number value A is greater than another Sequence Number value B if ((int)((a) - (b)) > 0), if the "int" data type is a 8-bit signed integer.